Ichchhya/Handwritten_digit_recognition/README.md

 # Handwritten_digit_recognition
-This is a program for recognizing the hand written digits using mnist dataset
+This is a simple program for recognizing the hand written digits using mnist dataset